Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Conclusion

 \section{Conclusion}

 We have proposed a novel distributed RL (zeroth-order accelerated BCD) algorithm with asynchronous sample and update schemes.
 The algorithm was applied to distributed learning of the model-free distributed LQR by designing the specific local cost functions and the interaction graph required by learning.
-A simulation example of formation control has shown that our algorithm has significantly lower variance and faster convergence rate compared with the centralized ZOO algorithm.
+A simulation example of formation control has shown that our algorithm has significantly lower variance and faster convergence rate compared with policy gradient algorithms with global value function evaluation.
 In the future, we will look into how to reduce the sample complexity of the proposed distributed ZOO algorithm.